Silver glittering star ornament on wooden background leaving copyspace on the left

 The scaling-up process

 Scaling up is quite common when an application needs more power.
-The database may be too large to fit in memory, the disks are full, or that more requests are causing the database to require more processing power.
+The database may be too large to fit in memory, the disks are full, or more requests are causing the database to require more processing power.

 Scaling up is generally easy because databases have historically had severe problems when run on multiple computers.
 If you try to make things work on various machines, they fail.
 What is the best method for sharing tables between machines?
 This problem has led to the development of several new databases, such as MongoDB and CouchDB.

 However, it can be pretty expensive to scale up.
 A server’s price usually increases when you reach a particular specification.
 A new type of processor (that looks and performs like the previous one but costs much more than the old one) comes with this machine, a high-spec RAID controller, and enterprise-grade disks.
 Scaling up might be cheaper than scaling out if you upgrade components, but you’ll most likely get less bang for your buck this way.
-Nevertheless, if you need a couple of extra gigabytes of RAM or more disk space, or if you just want to boost the performance of a particular program, this might be the best option.
+Nevertheless, if you need a couple of extra gigabytes of RAM or more disk space or if you want to boost the performance of a particular program, this might be the best option.

 Scaling Out